-Tick when completed To Do Protocol 1: Resume (complete by mid-September, year 1) • Upload an electronic copy of your resume to the Master of Counselling Placement Blackboard site Protocol 2: Personal details & Questionnaire - Field Education database (complete by 2nd September 2016) Update your details on the field education database using your specific field education username and password, provided to you by email.
+Tick when completed Το Do Protocol 1: Resume (complete by end of August, year 1) Upload an electronic copy of your resume to the Master of Counselling Placement Blackboard site Protocol 2: Personal details &amp; Questionnaire - Field Education database (complete by end of August, year 1) Update your details on the field education database using your specific field education username and password, provided to you by email.
 Follow the instructions provided in emails sent to you via the database.
 It is particularly important that you fill out the 'Personal Information' details when you log on, especially a contact phone/mobile number.
 UQ policy is that all official UQ correspondence is via your UQ email address so you need to get into the habit of regularly checking it.
 Contact: fielded@uq.edu.au for any questions about Field Education database issues Protocol 3: Blue Card (begin organising in Semester 2, year 1) MANDATORY: regardless of whether or not you have a current blue card or have a teacher/police exemption, you need to attend a School of Nursing, Midwifery and Social Work (NMSW) Blue Card session where you will lodge your application or authorisation form with an NMSW staff member.
 An email advising about Blue Card sessions will be sent to your UQ student email account.
 Please see further instructions regarding Blue Card applications on p.21 Be mindful that Blue Card applications can take several months to process Contact: nmsw@uq.edu.au for any questions about Blue Card requirements Protocol 4: Immunisation (complete by end of November year 1) FOR ALL PLACEMENTS Given the nature of working with vulnerable populations, and especially if you are working with children, consider immunisation (eg whooping cough, Hep A, Hep B, MMR).
 Organise to see your GP to discuss and be able to make an informed decision.
 (UQ prefers all students working with vulnerable populations to be immunised against Hep B, which requires 3 doses over time).
 If you proceed with immunisation, please ensure that you keep good records of your immunisations.
 You do not need to submit your records to UQ but may wish to use the Student Immunisation Record form available on the Master of Counselling Placement Blackboard site.
-Contact:
+Contact: nmsw@uq.edu.au for any questions about Immunisation requirements.
+Please note that further information about immunisation processes may be provided in the future if required (eg if UQ or agency policies change).
+MANDATORY FOR ALL QUEENSLAND HEALTH Placements (NB Qld Health placements are rare for Master of Counselling students) Please see further information regarding Queensland Health immunisation requirements on p.23.
+OR In the event that a student is unwilling or unable to undergo the required vaccination process, it will be understood that the student is then not eligible for a Queensland Health placement.
+Protocol 5: Core Competency Interview Undertaken in conjunction with COUN7006.
+A form showing that you have passed your Core Competency Interview COUN7006 - Semester 2 will be uploaded to the COUN7020 site by placement staff.
+The Placement Officer will also liaise with the Course Coordinator/Program Director re competency